Art Exhibition: read the fine print opens

 The Donna Beam Gallery presents the MFA Thesis Exhibition of Kayla Lockwood: read the fine print.
 Lockwood is a multidisciplinary artist whose work interrogates domesticity, memory, and emotional labor, challenging the myth of home as a stable cornerstone of the “American Dream.”
 She holds a BFA in Art & Technology from the University of Oregon and is currently pursuing her MFA in Art at the University of Nevada, Las Vegas.

 The exhibition runs April 13-24.
-A 1950s-themed closing reception (period clothing encouraged but not required) will be held on April 24 from 5 to 8 p.m.
+A 1950s-themed closing reception (period clothing encouraged but not required) is April 24 from 5 to 8 p.m.
 An artist talk will take place on April 22 from 5:30 to 8:30 p.m. in the Barrick Museum auditorium.
 All free, with more info at Get Tickets.